When is Peaky Blinders season 6 on TV? What’s going to happen?

 Sam Claflin could reappear as fascist politician Oswald Mosley, although after the chaos of the sequence finale his relationship with Tommy can have modified considerably.
 And can Brian Gleeson return as Billy Boys chief Jimmy McCavern?

-The reappearance of Alfie Solomons (Tom Hardy) additionally raises the potential for a comeback in sequence six.
+The reappearance of Alfie Solomons (Tom Hardy) additionally raises the potential of a comeback in sequence six.

 However will we additionally get any big-name visitor stars becoming a member of the present?
 Watch this house…